 Overall I did well for a long time and that must have affected me and my expectations.
 Like I said, at the time I didn’t know about the joy of the barbell, and I didn’t formally know or intuitively understand that neither men nor women have much control over who they’re attracted to.
 Women’s attraction is often sub-verbal, visceral, and not optional.

-Evolutionary biology is the foundation of game, and that’s so important that I have to keep saying it.
+Evolutionary biology is the foundation of game: a fact so important that I have to keep saying it.
 Attraction starts of course with looks and the body, which is why every RP and game writer says that lifting (or any exercise really) is such a vital place to start.
 Women don’t have much control over attraction, so maximize what you can control.
 That starts with the body’s motions and what a guy puts in his body.

 It doesn’t end there and I’ve seen really attractive guys underperform because of personality flaws, being too passive/needy, etc. Having the whole package is best but not an option for most guys, since we just have to develop what we have.